-Implementation of a new kerbside recycling service using 240 litre mobile bins is expected to increase diversion of waste from landfill.
-A new materials recovery facility (MRF) in Richmond provides opportunity for commercial recycling and regional cooperation.
+An improved kerbside recycling service, using 240 litre mobile bins, commenced in July 2015.
+This is expected to increase diversion of waste from landfill.
+A new materials recovery facility (MRF) in Richmond will provide opportunity for commercial recycling and regional cooperation.